ayoisaiah/f2/README.md

 ## Contribute

-Bug reports, feature requests, or pull requests are much welcome!
+Bug reports and feature requests are much welcome!
+Please open an issue before creating a pull request.

 ## Licence